 This project involves design of a shared pathway on Chinchen Street between the Scholey Street rail bridge and the proposed traffic signals at Clyde Street and connections to Maitland Road and Chatham Road.

-A proposal for mid-block signals on Maud Street between Prince and Vera Streets, Waratah and other changes to calm traffic in the vicinity of the cycleway was exhibited from mid-July to mid-August.
+A proposal for mid-block signals on Maud Street between Prince and Vera Streets, Waratah and other changes to calm traffic in the vicinity of the cycleway was exhibited from mid-July to mid-August 2017.
 Modifications to the proposal were made following public exhibition.
 Council approved installation of mid-block signals in December 2017 and construction is expected to start in 2018/19.

-The concept plan for the proposed shared pathway and traffic control signals at the intersection of Chinchen and Clyde Streets, Islington, was on exhibition from 24 September to 22 October 2018.
+for the proposed shared pathway and traffic control signals at the intersection of Chinchen and Clyde Streets, Islington, was on exhibition from 24 September to 22 October 2018.

 Funds have been allocated in the 2018/19 financial year to progress design of the traffic signals and shared path connections and commence construction of the signals.

-Clyde St level crossing
+Clyde Street level crossing

 We partnered with the Australian Rail Track Corporation (ARTC) to implement cycle safety improvements at the Clyde Street railway level crossing in Islington/Hamilton North.